nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 # Licence
 Licensed under the MIT license.

+# About Field Manager
+[Field Manager](https://fieldmanager.io) is a SaaS solution supporting data management and project collaboration for geotechnical site investigations. developed in-house by the [Norwegian Geotechnical Institute (NGI)](https://www.ngi.no/).

 # Contribute
 Have you identified a problem with the code?
 Have a feature request?
 We want to hear about it!
 Submit an issue or start a discussion!